jake-yukich/protein-gan/README.md

 # Generative Modeling for Protein Structures

 Implementation of "Generative Modeling for Protein Structures" (NeurIPS 2018), the first research paper on generative AI for protein design.
-I've found this paper particularly interesting for its use of a convex optimization algorithm to recover structure predictions, the math behind which has been a lot of fun to explore.
-There was no publicly available code for the paper before this implementation, as far as I know.

 Replicating the following steps:
 1. Download PDB train and test data